Intelligence

 1Request a fund-flow trace

-Give an address and a hop depth.
-The trace follows inbound or outbound value and flags any path that touches a flagged category.
+Give an address, a direction and a generation depth.
+The trace walks inbound or outbound value across hops and flags any path that touches a flagged category.
 This is a C4 primitive — the heaviest tier.

 curl "https://api.1st-node.com/v1/intel/eth/0x9a..f2/flow?dir=in&hops=3" \